davide-colombo/davide-colombo/README.md

 I learned a lot during that experience, especially I learned more about clear communication, commitment, ownership, taking smart decision, prioritize time, organize work.

-It was a pleasure time and I'm thankful for having had that opportunity.
+It was a pleasure time and I'm thankful for having had that opportunity, especially because it open my mind about what I want to do in my life.

+During my years at University I discover a strong passion and an innate affinity to programming.

+After the experience at Switch Academy I decided to prepare to become a Software Engineer.

+I know that I was not ready so I started to practice and learn more, especially about the low-level details of a computer system.
+That was enlighting.

+I started looking at the Assembly code, write C program, learn how the compiler works, and I rapidly ended up having a huge gallery of high-quality material and an extensive codebase in my ["C programming"](https://github.com/davide-colombo/cprogramming) repository.